ISISComputingGroup/ibex_developers_manual/Reflectomtery-IOC-POLREF.md

 1. Labels that were the wrong way around such as the laser Gimbal axes theta and chi.
 We swapped them but not necessarily in the config, Also for some reason the PolREF sample stage had phi and Psi the wrong way around and again I am not sure they were swapped to the correct position fully.
     - Gimbal is wrong in SECI
     - PSI and CHI was my mistake in the config the motors are gonio upper and lower and I guessed the wrong way round.
 Now fixed in config.
-1. Stop_ibex_server_start_seci does not finish.
+1. `Stop_ibex_server_start_seci` does not finish.
 It starts seci but waits for SECI to finish, which is not what we want.
-Make it start in separate consol.
+Make it start in separate console.
     - [#5651](https://github.com/ISISComputingGroup/IBEX/issues/5651)
 1. There was an error loading programs into SECI this has been fixed by combining programs in the galil.
 1. There is something wrong with the bench movement.
 We think that it is because it was not synced and the max bench angle had not been implemented.
-(Extra note we tried moving it and then unsynced the movement of the slide, then reveresed the slide we never resynced the movement)
+(Extra note we tried moving the bench but had problems so we then set the motion of the slide to not be synchronised, then reversed the slide but we never set synchronised on the movement again)
     - We should retest this after completing [#5541](https://github.com/ISISComputingGroup/IBEX/issues/5541)
 1. Jaw 1 was synchronised and should not be (jaws in general are not synchronised to avoid clashing).
     - Changed in config